Home

 2022-05-15 20:11:17

-WASHINGTON, Could 14 (Reuters) - Thousands of abortion rights supporters rallied throughout america on Saturday, angered by the prospect that the Supreme Court may soon overturn the landmark Roe v.
-Wade decision that legalized abortion nationwide a half century ago.
+WASHINGTON, Might 14 (Reuters) - Thousands of abortion rights supporters rallied throughout the US on Saturday, angered by the prospect that the Supreme Court docket could soon overturn the landmark Roe v.
+Wade determination that legalized abortion nationwide a half century ago.

-The protests kicked off what organizers predict will probably be a "summer season of rage" ignited by the May 2 disclosure of a draft opinion exhibiting the court docket's conservative majority able to reverse the 1973 ruling that established a woman's constitutional right to terminate her pregnancy.
+The protests kicked off what organizers predict can be a "summer of rage" ignited by the May 2 disclosure of a draft opinion exhibiting the courtroom's conservative majority ready to reverse the 1973 ruling that established a lady's constitutional right to terminate her pregnancy.

-The court's last ruling, which may return the power to ban abortion to state legislatures, is predicted in June.
-About half of the 50 states are poised to ban or severely restrict abortion nearly instantly ought to Roe be struck down. read more
+The court docket's last ruling, which could return the ability to ban abortion to state legislatures, is anticipated in June.
+About half of the 50 states are poised to ban or severely prohibit abortion almost immediately ought to Roe be struck down. learn more

 Register now for FREE limitless entry to Reuters.com